-A residential, commercial, industrial, or mixed-use project may obtain additional floor area as permitted by the Bonus FAR for the on-site provision of a Health Center, which is a facility that provides health and medical care, subject to the following standards:
+A residential, commercial, industrial, or mixed-use project may obtain additional floor area as permitted by the bonus FAR for the on-site provision of a health center, which is a facility that provides health and medical care, subject to the following standards:

 - a.
-The Health Center shall be certified by the United States Department of Health and Human Services, Health resources and Services Administration (HRSA) as a Federally Qualified Health Center (FQHC), or FQHC Look-Alike as defined by the HRSA. - b.
-Floor area provided for a Health Center shall be used for such purpose for a minimum of 10 years after the Certificate of Occupancy is issued. - c.
-The floor area utilized as a Health Center shall be located on site. - d.
-No Certificate of Occupancy for a project which is obtaining additional floor area for the provision of a Health Center shall be issued prior to the issuance of the Certificate(s) of Occupancy for the Health Center required pursuant to this Subdivision. - e.
-The project site must be within a Health Center Incentive Area pursuant to the applicable CPIO or specific plan.
+The health center shall be certified by the United States Department of Health and Human Services, Health Resources and Services Administration (HRSA) as a Federally Qualified Health Center (FQHC), or FQHC Look-Alike as defined by the HRSA. - b.
+Floor area provided for a health center shall be used for such purpose for a minimum of 10 years after the Certificate of Occupancy is issued. - c.
+The floor area used as a health center shall be located on site. - d.
+No Certificate of Occupancy for a project which is obtaining additional floor area for the provision of a health center shall be issued prior to the issuance of the Certificate of Occupancy for the health center required pursuant to this Section. - e.
+The project site must be within a health center incentive area pursuant to the applicable CPIO or Specific Plan.